 - Attendance: Attendance and effort are crucial for success in this course.
 It is your responsibility to make sure that I have marked you present for each class.
 Class attendance may be taken at any time during the class period, so please do not arrive late or leave early.
 Leaving early and being tardy will be considered 1⁄2 absence.
 You may be dropped from this course with a grade of X or F if you are absent four consecutive days or if you accrue five absences for any reason throughout the semester.
 Absences are not classified as 'excused' or 'unexcused'.
 If you should incur an absence, please refer to your syllabus, contact the instructor, or contact another student to get the assignment completed BEFORE the next class.
 Late homework and makeup quizzes are not an option.
-The last day for student-initiated drops is Thursday, November 15th. - Homework: Homework will be assigned at each class meeting.
+The last day for student-initiated drops is Thursday, November 14th. - Homework: Homework will be assigned at each class meeting.
 The homework is not a tool by which I torture you, but rather an opportunity for you to practice the skills presented in class which you will be responsible to demonstrate on a quiz the following class period.
 If you are interested in passing the class, you will need to do well on the quizzes.
 To do well on the quizzes, you will need to complete the homework.
 No late assignments will be accepted.
+You should show all work when doing homework.
 Simply writing the problem and the answer is not "doing homework."
 Using a solutions manual or an app that shows you the steps, and copying them down is NOT "doing homework."
 Remember your effort is key to your success.
 You have to focus your effort on being able to complete the problems on a quiz/exam without any outside resources.
-There will be 2 types of homework in this class: written homework and online homework.
+You are responsible for the following homework requirements.
+Any homework that does not follow the homework requirements will be recorded as a grade of a zero.